 Inspection and Test Plans set out critical control points or 'hold points' where you will conduct an inspection or check in order to verify that things are progressing as they should be.
 For ISO 9001, it's part of Monitoring and Measurement.

-The ISO 9001 quality management standard says you should “monitor and measure the characteristics of the product to verify that product requirements have been met” and that these measurements “shall be carried out at appropriate stages of the product realisation process”.
+The ISO 9001 quality management standard says you should “monitor and measure the characteristics of the product to verify that product requirements have been met” and that these measurements “shall be carried out at appropriate stages of the product realisation process” (2008 version).

-What the standard is saying is that you must plan when, and what, and how you will check that your product or service is meeting requirements.
+The quality management standard is saying that you must plan when, and what, and how you will check that your product or service is meeting requirements.

 This is often documented with an “Inspection and Test Plan” (ITP), which might also be called a “Quality Inspection Plan” or just “Quality Plan”.
 It is like a Work Instruction for your verification activities.